The Power of Two Choices for Random Walks: Introduction

-Most of this paper focuses on the cover time $\ttwo(G)$ for CRW on a graph $G$ under an optimal strategy.
-The next result implies that $\ttwo(T)$ is linear in $|T|$ for a bounded degree tree $T$: {Theorem \ref{tree linear}} \begin{thm:tree linear} For every $d\in \N$ and every tree $T$ with maximum degree $d$, we have \end{thm:tree linear} Our strategy for achieving this changes with time, and covers the vertices of $T$ in a prescribed order.
+\begin{theorem} For every $d\in \N$ and every $n$-vertex tree $T$ with maximum degree $d$, we have \end{theorem} Our strategy for achieving this changes with time, and covers the vertices of $T$ in a prescribed order.

 Next, we obtain a similar result for $d$-dimensional grids and tori.
 The proof technique is different: we show that there exists a CRW strategy for the infinite $d$-dimensional grid under which the CRW becomes strongly recurrent.
 In particular, the expected crossing time of any edge is finite.
-We use this to deduce {Theorem \ref{covergrid}} \begin{thm:covergrid} For any $d$, and any $d$-dimensional $n$-vertex torus or grid $G$, we have $\ttwo(G)=\BT{n}$ and $\ttwoh(G) =\BT{\mathsf{Diam(G)}} = \BT{n^{1/d}}$. \end{thm:covergrid} Avin \& Krishnamachari~\cite{AvinKri} conjecture a speed up for their aforementioned local power of two choice walk on the $2$-dimensional grid.
+We use this to deduce \begin{theorem} For any $d$, and any $d$-dimensional $n$-vertex torus or grid $G$, we have $\ttwo(G)=\BT{n}$ and $\ttwoh(G) =\BT{\diam(G)} = \BT{n^{1/d}}$. \end{theorem}

+Avin \& Krishnamachari~\cite{AvinKri} conjecture a speed up for their aforementioned local power of two choice walk on the $2$-dimensional grid.
 Theorem \ref{covergrid} corroborates this for our global version of the process, but does not yet prove their conjecture.

+We develop a method for boosting the probabilities of rare events in the CRW, which gives bounds on hitting and cover times.
+Perhaps the most important application of these methods is to expander graphs: